Press Release

 Further efforts also need to be in place to protect farmworkers during wildfire events.
 Partners envision the audio alert model for Ventura County as an opportunity for the State of California and other jurisdictions to consider as they define and develop plans for disaster preparedness in multiple languages.

-Dr. Gina Solomon, director at PHI’s Achieving Resilient Communities (ARC), discusses the need for solutions that will protect farmworkers during wildfires and extreme heat, including providing paid days off when it’s not safe to work outside.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC), discusses the need for solutions that will protect farmworkers during wildfires and extreme heat, including providing paid days off when it’s not safe to work outside.
 Note: Video footage is available for media use.
 Press can edit and embed with proper attribution to PHI.
 Contact us to access the original footage.

 Work With Us